dnv-opensource/ship-traffic-generator/docs/source/input_files.rst

 The `situationLength` is the length of the situation, given in minutes.
 The `maxMeetingDistance` is the maximum meeting distance, given in nautical miles.
 The `commonVector` is the common time vector used on a radar plot.
-The `situationDevelopTime` specifies the number of minutes prior to the encounter that you would look back, ensuring the situation has had time to develop while still retaining the same encounter type.
+The `situationDevelopTime` specifies the number of minutes before t=0 (the start of the generated situation) during which the encounter type must already be established and remain consistent.
+For example, if set to 120 minutes, the encounter classification must be the same at t = -120 minutes as it is at t = 0.
 See the Usage section for more information.
 The `disableLandCheck` is a boolean value that determines if the land check should be disabled or not.

 We refer to the paper for more information on these parameters.